-- Salted Butter: You need a form of fat to start gravy and butter is a great choice.
+- Butter: You need a form of fat to start gravy and butter is a great choice.
 Plus, creamy butter is ideal for rich and flavorful stock.
 You can use unsalted butter, but you may need to add a bit more salt at the end.

 - All Purpose Flour: The butter and flour come together to create a “roux”.
 A roux is what helps thicken the beef broth to become a creamy gravy.